haslab/LangSMC/README.md

 ### Verifying the proof

-Finally, the formalization can be verified by typing
+Finally, the formalisation can be verified by typing

 `make check-proof`